We offer a unique attractive program “SUMMER UNIVERSITY 2021” for students from the Republic of Belarus.

-In 2020 the summer school will be held online.
 The program is focused on the social and economic consequences of digital transformation and aim achievement of sustained development as well as environmental safety.
-The International Summer School offers the interactive intensive training course which consists of 6 educational modules including lectures, interactive trainings and homework.
-The lectures will be held by the qualified coaches and the experts in the field of sustained development.
+The programme “Global Entrepreneurship in real and virtual space: digital business models” comprises the interactive intensive training course which consists of 6 educational modules including lectures, interactive trainings and workshops.
+The lectures will be held by the qualified Russian coaches and experts.
 During the training the contemporary educational forms of an active theory and practice combination will be used.
+Visits to progressive business projects that correspond to the concepts of sustainable development, and meetings with leading Russian top speakers, current entrepreneurs, as well as with representatives of the city and regional administration are planned.

 Within two-week educational program participants will: